natefinch/npf/content/blog/mage.md

 Last summer there were a couple questions on [r/golang](https://reddit.com/r/golang) about best practices for using Makefiles with Go... and I finally decided I'd had enough.
 Makefiles are clearly pretty cool for a number of reasons (built-in CLI, dependencies, file targets).

+I looked around at what existed for alternatives - [rake](https://github.com/ruby/rake) was the obvious pattern to follow, being very popular in the Ruby community. [pyinvoke](http://www.pyinvoke.org/) was the closest equivalent I saw in python.
+Was there something similar in Go?
+Well, sort of, but not exactly.  [go-task](https://github.com/go-task/task) is *written* in Go, but tasks are actually defined in YAML.
+Not my cup of tea.
+Mark Bates wrote [grift](https://github.com/markbates/grift) which has tasks written in Go, but I didn't really like the ergonomics...
+I wanted just a little more magic.

-I decided that I could write a tool that behaved pretty similarly to Make, but allowed you to write Go instead of Bash.
+I decided that I could write a tool that behaved pretty similarly to Make, but allowed you to write Go instead of Bash, and didn't need any special syntax, if I did a little code parsing and generation on the fly.
 Thus, Mage was born.

 ## What is Mage?